The Partnership Staff

-Arturo Nagar is the Office Manager for the Partnership for Los Angeles Schools.
+Arturo Nagar is the Manager of Finance and Business Affairs for the Partnership for Los Angeles Schools.
 Prior to joining the Partnership, Mr. Nagar served as Office Manager at The Solis Group, overseeing the administration and accounting departments of three businesses and one private foundation.
 He served as a key advisor to the Chairman of the Board of Directors, guiding the companies to their most profitable years in business during his tenure.
 In the early 2000's, Mr. Nagar worked as Campaign Manager for Pangaea Marketing, Inc. where he and his team lead the company in revenue generated from the moment he entered the company to the moment he left.
-Arturo holds two Bachelor of Arts degrees, one in Communications and one in Philosophy, from Fordham University in New York.
+Mr. Nagar holds two Bachelor of Arts degrees, one in Communications and one in Philosophy, from Fordham University in New York.

 Katherine Nelson joined our team as Senior Director of School Transformation.
 Ms. Nelson will work directly with several of our elementary schools and lead our network efforts around effective teaching, including the teacher development/evaluation pilot.